 Sidney Boaz

-Sidney Boaz is a senior majoring in Fisheries, Wildlife, and Conservation Biology with a concentration in Wildlife Science.
-This past summer she had the opportunity to participate in an undergraduate research project and complete an internship at Yates Mill Aquatic Conservation Center, working with freshwater mussels and various conservation efforts that directly affect North Carolina’s native aquatic populations.
-Sidney is excited to learn valuable leadership skills and broaden her knowledge about the College of Natural Resources through the James Buzzard Leadership Development Program.
+Sidney Boaz is a fourth-year student majoring in fisheries, wildlife and conservation biology with a concentration in wildlife science.
+This past summer, she had the opportunity to participate in an undergraduate research project and complete an internship at Yates Mill Aquatic Conservation Center, working with freshwater mussels and various conservation efforts that directly affect North Carolina’s native aquatic populations.
+Boaz is excited to develop valuable leadership skills and broaden her knowledge of the College of Natural Resources through the James Buzzard Leadership Development Program.

 Will Craig

-Will Craig is a rising senior majoring in sport management with a minor in business administration.
-He grew up in Charlotte, North Carolina, where he developed a love for football.
-At NC State, he played two years on the club flag football team and briefly served as vice president on its executive board.
-He now works with the NC State football team as a student equipment manager and hopes to work in player personnel for an NCAA or NFL organization.
-Outside of class, he serves as a Poole Peer Leader and was recently named to its executive board.
-He also enjoys time with his fraternity brothers.
-Craig is excited to join the James Buzzard Leadership Development Program to grow as a leader, build relationships and learn from industry professionals.
+Will Craig is a rising fourth-year student majoring in sport management with a minor in business administration.
+He is from Charlotte, North Carolina, where he developed a love for football.
+At NC State, Craig played two years on the club flag football team and briefly served as vice president on its executive board.
+He now works with the university’s football team as a student equipment manager and hopes to work in player personnel for an NCAA or NFL organization.
+Outside of class, Craig serves as a Poole Peer Leader and was recently named to its executive board.
+He also enjoys spending time with his fraternity brothers.
+Craig is excited to join the James Buzzard Leadership Development Program to grow as a leader, build relationships, and learn from industry professionals.

 Kate Creech